Goubermouche/Color-Picker/FS.md

   ### 3.2 Main Modules
   Due to the overall simplicity of the solution the application only consists of one module: the color picker itself.
   ### 3.3 Details
-  The application will dynamically respond to display scale.
+  The application will dynamically respond to display scale and DPI settings.
 Additionally the application will support both multiple, and single monitor configurations natively.
   ### 3.4 Possible Program Flows
   The application has two main states: active and dormant.
 In its dormant state the application consumes minimal resources (target being < 0% on normal systems) and only listens to a predefined keyboard shortcut (default being <kbd>Shift</kbd> + <kbd>C</kbd>).
-If and when the shortcut gets triggered the application awakens and the color picker functionality is enabled, allowing the user to use sample display colors.
+If, and when the shortcut gets triggered the application awakens and the color picker functionality is enabled, allowing the user to sample display colors.